 Of course you can still use the Amazon Prime Video app on your iPhone or iPad, or view Prime Video in a web browser on your Mac, as before.
 The big news is you no longer have to tie up your iPhone, iPad, or Mac in order to watch Prime video content.
 Now you just use your Apple TV.

-If you have an Apple TV and an Amazon Prime account, install the Prime Video app.
+If you have an Apple TV and an Amazon Prime account, check out the Prime Video app.
 You’ve already paid for the Prime Video collection so you may as well take advantage.